quicwg/base-drafts/draft-ietf-quic-http.md

 header that exceeds the indicated size, as the peer will likely refuse to process it.
 However, an HTTP message can traverse one or more intermediaries before reaching the origin server; see {{Section 3.7 of SEMANTICS}}.
-Because this limit is applied separately by each implementation which processes the message, messages below this limit are not guaranteed to be accepted.
+Because this limit is applied separately by each implementation that processes the message, messages below this limit are not guaranteed to be accepted.

 ### Request Cancellation and Rejection {#request-cancellation}